F7-Media-GmbH/preview/Documentation/Introduction/Index.rst

 Introduction
 ============

-This extension enables the provision of preview links for people who do not have a backend account.
-By using the preview link, hidden or not yet published pages can be viewed in advance in the frontend, e.g. to coordinate with external partners.
+This extension allows you to provide preview links to people who do not have a backend account.
+By using the preview link, hidden or not yet published pages in the frontend, e.g. to coordinate with external partners.

 Handle with care
 =======================